 - Add enough data to your software system to make your artwork interesting.
 Do not use "cute" usernames like "Superman" or obviously fake data like "123 Main Street."
 Eliminate all alpha or debug labels. - Check the spelling of all of your screenshots. - Use very high resolution screen captures and scale. - When you resize an image, make sure that you preserve its aspect ratio. - Ensure that your artwork is readable (as possible).
 After inserting your artwork, print it to test how readable it is. - Web apps should be displayed in a web browser (of your choice).
 Eliminate extra buttons from the web browser.
-Change the desktop background to a solid color so that the desktop does not bleed through in the window title bar (because of glass). - Mobile device software screen captures should be superimposed over the appropriate device. - Ensure that your artwork has a transparent background. - If your artwork has curved corners (i.e., an iPhone or iPad), ensure that your artwork does as well.
-(Hint: Make the corners transparent.) - If you need to edit your artwork, you can use the freeware paint.net.
+Change the desktop background to a solid color so that the desktop does not bleed through in the window title bar (because of glass).
+If your app is not responsive, resize the browser window to match the size of your app.
+Eliminate "black bars" of empty space from the sides and bottom of the browser window before you capture it. - Mobile device software screen captures should be superimposed over the appropriate device. - Ensure that your artwork has a transparent background.